asispts/symfony-demo/app/README.md

 The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].

+You can also learn about these practices in [the official Symfony Book][5].

 Requirements
 ------------